-The #FONT, #PLOT, #SCR, #UDG and #UDGARRAY macros (described in the following sections) may be used to create images based on graphic data in the memory snapshot.
+The #COPY, #FONT, #OVER, #PLOT, #SCR, #UDG and #UDGARRAY macros (described in the following sections) may be used to create images based on graphic data in the memory snapshot.
 They are not supported in ASM mode.

-These macros have several numeric parameters, most of which are optional.
+Some of these macros have several numeric parameters, most of which are optional.
 This can give rise to a long sequence of commas in a macro parameter string, making it hard to read (and write); for example:

 '''

-#UDG32768,,,,,1
+#UDG32768,,,,,,1

 '''